FACTBOX-Soccer-Reaction from club managers to the death of Maradona | Sports-Games

 FACTBOX-Soccer-Reaction from club managers to the death of Maradona

-Following is a selection of quotes from top-flight club managers on Diego Maradona, following his death: Napoli manager Gennaro Gattuso
+Following is a selection of quotes from top-flight club managers on Diego Maradona, following his death: Manchester City manager Pep Guardiola

+On striker Sergio Aguero, whose son is Maradona's grandson: "It is difficult for me to talk about his feelings.
+The impact in the game against Olympiakos (Piraeus) was hard.
+"Especially for his son, of course, was tough.
+It's normal.
+He (Aguero) knew Maradona quite well and (for) his son, it was his grandfather.
+I think it's an unfortunate situation for his family, but he's OK."

 "He was for us, and will continue to be, an idol.
 Given the fact he is not here with us anymore brings us great sadness.
 Having lost an idol, it's something that makes us feel weak.
 "Maradona was an artist.
 To give one example that stands out: the songs written about him are extraordinary and I read 10 texts after his death that have been emotional.